 - Put the warm water in mixing bowl and sprinkle the yeast over it.
 Let stand for 5 minutes to proof.
 If using instant yeast, skip this step and add the dry yeast with the 1 cup of flour.

-- Turn the dough out onto a floured surface, and gently roll out to 1/2 inch thickness.
+- Turn the dough out onto a floured surface, and gently roll out to ½ inch thickness.
 Cut with a floured doughnut cutter or use the top of a drinking glass for the doughnut and an apple corer for the hole.
-Let doughnuts sit out to rise again until double or if making overnight doughnuts, put them in a 13x9 inch metal pan dusted with flour, cover the pan with plastic wrap and refrigerate overnight.
+Let doughnuts sit out to rise again until double (anywhere from 30 to 40 minutes) or if making overnight doughnuts, put them in a 13x9 inch metal pan dusted with flour, cover the pan with plastic wrap and refrigerate overnight.

 - When ready to make the doughnuts, remove the formed doughnuts from the refrigerator and let them come to room temperature.

 - Prepare the glaze: Melt butter in a saucepan over medium heat.
 Stir in confectioners' sugar and vanilla until smooth.
 Remove from heat, and stir in hot water one tablespoon at a time until the icing is somewhat thin, but not watery.
 Set aside.